-If you move house or apartment during your stay in the Netherlands, you need to report your change of address to the municipality of your new address.
+If you move during your stay in the Netherlands, you need to report your change of address to the municipality of your new address within 5 days of moving.
 This can be done on the municipality's website, using your DigiD login.
 Other government agencies are automatically notified.